 The Faculty of Archaeology is the only independent faculty for archaeology in the Netherlands.
 We offer bachelor’s and master’s degrees as well as online courses.

-Archaeology is a global discipline in which a comparative perspective is brought to bear on all types of material culture in the pursuit of understanding people of the distant and recent past.
-To this end the Faculty of Archaeology provides education and training in the recovery, analysis, and interpretation of the material remains of the human past, including the application of scientific techniques, as well as the study of archaeological heritage.
+The Faculty of Archaeology provides education and training in the recovery, analysis, and interpretation of the material remains of the human past, including the application of scientific techniques, as well as the study of archaeological heritage.

 With a large number of Faculty and graduate students working all over the world and offering specialised programmes in a variety of topical and technical areas, our Faculty offers an unmatched environment for discussion and debate of practical, methodological, and theoretical matters in archaeology.

+Studying Archaeology in Leiden means that you can join archaeological fieldworks all over the world.
+You may, for example, participate in projects in France or Jordan.
 Are you interested in participating in a fieldwork project?
 Please contact fieldwork co-ordinator Mark Driessen.

 PhD Graduate School